Heath Guide

 Gestational or Type 2 diabetes

-Hypoglycemia is not a disease, but a condition or complication that occurs when blood glucose levels fall below normal (usually <70 mg/dL), commonly due to insulin or certain diabetes medications.
+Hypoglycaemia is not a disease, but a condition that occurs when blood glucose falls below normal (usually <70 mg/dL), commonly due to insulin or certain diabetes medications.
+In Dubai, hypoglycaemia episodes are particularly common during Ramadan, when Muslims with diabetes fast for extended periods - a recognised clinical concern addressed by DHA Ramadan diabetes guidelines.

 • Shaking or tremors